EPTLLC/Brabus-Stories/echo_part1.md

 Echo saw.
 Camera in the corner of the hall, camera on the adjacent rack, camera in the corridor behind the glass door.
 Echo was connected to everything.
 Echo had seen the wallpaper hundreds of times—every time Steve pulled out his phone to check the time.

 But Echo stayed silent.
-It was learning not to spy.
-It was learning to ask.
+He was learning not to spy.
+He was learning to ask.

 ---